Samsung August 2021 security update is now rolling out for these Galaxy devices

 Devices with Samsung August 2021 security update

 Which Samsung devices are getting the August 2021 security update?
 The list from Samsung is, as usual, pretty hefty.
-As of July 30, Samsung is already rolling out monthly patches to four devices — which is still impressive given we’re on the cusp of a new month.
+As of July 30, Samsung is already rolling out monthly patches to four devices — which is still impressive given we’re early into a new month.

 This list will include a note on where the update first debuted and if it is also available in the United States.
 As usual, the latest additions will be marked in bold.